responsivedev/responsive-docs/docs/reference/state-stores.md

 ### Key Value

-Key Value stores are stores that support simple key-value operations, as well as some additional query functionality such as retreiving all or a certain range of keys.
+Key Value stores are stores that support simple key-value operations, as well as some additional query functionality such as retrieving all or a certain range of keys.

 There are three specializations of the Key Value Store: